gakz/go-demo-hedera-ledger-rest/README.md

 >      }

+The expected "selectedfile" is an uploaded image for the receipt or work summary.
+Eventually, this project will be expanded with functionality to upload this file to a distrubuted storage layer, like [IPFS](https://ipfs.io/).
 The code for the UI used to interact with this REST API is in this [repository](https://github.com/droatl2000/node-demo-ledger-ui)